Oral and Poster abstract submissions must be received by 6/29/2020 (4:30 pm Central Time).

-All sessions will take place at the Renaissance Riverview Plaza, Mobile, Alabama.
+All sessions will take place at the Lubbock Memorial Civic Center, Lubbock, Texas.
 Upon arrival, stop by the SMA Registration Desk to pick up your meeting credentials, materials, and a copy of the final meeting program.
 We strongly recommend taking advantage of early registration on Thursday, 3:00-7:00 pm, to avoid the Friday morning rush when presentations are in progress.

 Audio/Visual Equipment Provided: